Gyciauskas/Internship-Project/README.md

 "GreenField" C# back-end project

-This is that we maked 5 people group and project leader, during 3 months internship in the "Present Connection" software development company.
+This is that we make 5 people group and mentor, during 3 months internship in the "Present Connection" software development company.

 Technologies: